What is Microneedling?

 What Is the Microneedling Procedure Like?

-Before your microneedling session begins, Jessica will apply a topical numbing cream to your treatment areas and this is allowed to take effect.
-She then attaches a new, sterile, 14-needle cartridge to the SkinPen, and she selects the appropriate penetration depth setting based on your treatment needs, your skin thickness, and other variables.
+Before your microneedling session begins, Julie, our PA, will apply a topical numbing cream to your treatment areas.
+She then attaches a new, sterile, 14-needle cartridge to the SkinPen, and selects the appropriate penetration depth setting based on your treatment needs, your skin thickness, and other variables.
 Next, in a single motion, the pen is gently pressed against the skin while simultaneously gliding across in one direction.
 This is repeated until the entire treatment area has been covered.
-As soon as she has completed the SkinPen passes, an oatmeal extract with vitamin E is applied to your skin to calm it and start the healing process.
+As soon as she has completed the SkinPen passes an oatmeal extract with vitamin E that is applied to your skin to calm it and start the healing process.

 Am I a Good Candidate for Microneedling?